TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Introduction

-Overall, we present an LLM-empowered framework for multivariate \underline{time} series forecasting with \underline{c}ross-\underline{m}odality \underline{a}lignment, called TimeCMA.
-It includes a dual-modality encoding module with a time series encoding branch and an LLM-empowered encoding branch, a cross-modality alignment module, and a time series forecasting module.
-The time series encoding branch extracts relatively \textit{low-quality} yet \textbf{pure} embeddings from historical time series data.
-At the same time, the LLM-empowered prompt encoding branch wraps the same time series as text prompts for obtaining \textbf{high-quality} yet \textit{entangled} embeddings.
+Overall, we present an LLM-empowered framework for multivariate \underline{time} series forecasting via \underline{c}ross-\underline{m}odality \underline{a}lignment, called \textbf{TimeCMA}.
+It has a dual-modality encoding module with a time series encoding branch and an LLM-empowered encoding branch, a cross-modality alignment module, and a time series forecasting module.
+The time series encoding branch extracts variable embeddings from historical time series data.
+The LLM-empowered prompt encoding branch wraps the same time series as prompts to obtain embeddings with well-trained knowledge.
 Then, the cross-modality alignment module is designed to integrate the two groups of embeddings.
-Intuitively, the low-quality time series embeddings would naturally have stronger correspondences to the time series values in the entangled embeddings.
-Therefore, the \textbf{high-quality} and \textbf{pure} time series embeddings can be retrieved and aggregated into the low-quality time series embeddings for enhancement, leading to robust forecasting.
+Intuitively, as in Fig.~\ref{fig:last_token}, the time series embeddings (light red) would naturally have stronger \re{correlations} with the time series \re{component} (dark red) in the prompt embeddings (mixed color).
+Therefore, the robust time series \re{components} are retrieved from the prompt embeddings based on channel-wise similarity and then aggregated into the original ones (light red) to enhance forecasting.

-Nonetheless, the heavy computational burden of prompt-based LLMs leads to large training costs and quite slow inference speeds, which are mainly raised by: \textbf{\textit{(i) The characteristics of multivariate time series (MTS) data}}: unlike with 1D prompt data (with $N$ tokens), MTS data has variable and temporal 2 dimensions (with $N$ variables and $T$ timestamps).
-Since self-attention is the primary component of LLM-based methods, this often results in substantial computational burdens. \textbf{\textit{(ii) Repetitive computations with the frozen LLM}}: during training, most of existing prompt-based LLMs~\cite{jin2023time} would perform online inference with the frozen LLM.
-Consequently, each training sample would be repetitively processed by the LLM in each training epoch, though the obtained embeddings remain unchanged due to the frozen parameters.
-Therefore, the re-training and inference time cost would be much larger.
+Nonetheless, prompt-based LLMs \re{suffer from} high computational costs and slow inference speeds \re{because:} \textit{(i) The characteristics of multivariate time series (MTS) data}: unlike 1D prompt data (with $N$ tokens), MTS data has two dimensions: variable and time (with $N$ variables and $T$ timestamps), causing a substantial computational load. \textit{(ii) High computational burden of LLM outputs.} Despite attempts to reduce computational costs by freezing partial or all of the LLM’s parameters, prompt-based LLMs remain computationally expensive because multi-head attention in LLMs generate high-dimensional outputs and require substantial computational power. \textit{(iii) Repetitive processings with the frozen LLMs}: during training, existing prompt-based LLM~\cite{jin2023time} performs online processing with the frozen LLMs.
+Consequently, each training sample is processed repetitively by the LLM in each training epoch, though the obtained embeddings remain unchanged due to the frozen parameters.
+Therefore, the inference speed is considerably slower.